 Compliance is an important business function.
-Organisations that don’t stay compliant with government regulations and/or health and safety guidelines face legal action, fines, license suspensions, and even directors who could face imprisonment.
+Organisations that do not stay compliant with government regulations and/or health and safety guidelines face legal action, fines, license suspensions, and even directors who could face imprisonment.
 Compliance is mission critical, which is why, along with other important functions, employees have been encouraged or are obliged by the business processes imposed on them to put everything on paper, and ensure an accurate paper trail of information that could be a key factor when pitching for public sector contracts, applying for industry-standard accreditation, or even in a court of law.

-The Question Remains: Should Compliance Go Paperless?
+Should Compliance Go Paperless?

 In most cases, there is no good reason to keep using printed paper and signed copies of documents.
 Government departments and regulatory agencies understand the value of digital records.
 They are just as valid in the eyes of the law, more secure, easier to share and search, and – perhaps most importantly – harder to falsify.